Food Rescue Volunteer Project in Portugal - Lisbon

 Redistribute leftover food to hundreds of locals in need

 Stay in a sustainable hostel only a short walk from the beach

 What to expect and how you'll make an impact

-- Assisting with storing food
+- Assisting with storing and organizing food donations

 Why do Food Rescue volunteering in Lisbon with IVHQ?